Scholarly peer review: Criticism

 Scholarly peer review has been subject to several criticisms, and various proposals for reforming the system have been suggested over the years.
 Many studies have emphasized the problems inherent to the process of peer review.
 Moreover, Ragone et al. have shown that there is a low correlation between peer review outcomes and the future impact measured by citations.

 Various biomedical editors in particular have expressed criticism of peer review.
 A Cochrane review found little empirical evidence that peer review ensures quality in biomedical research, while a second systematic review and meta-analysis found a need for evidence-based peer review in biomedicine given the paucity of assessment of the interventions designed to improve the process.

 To an outsider, the anonymous, pre-publication peer review process is opaque.
 Certain journals are accused of not carrying out stringent peer review in order to more easily expand their customer base, particularly in journals where authors pay a fee before publication.
 Richard Smith, MD, former editor of the British Medical Journal, has claimed that peer review is "ineffective, largely a lottery, anti-innovatory, slow, expensive, wasteful of scientific time, inefficient, easily abused, prone to bias, unable to detect fraud and irrelevant; Several studies have shown that peer review is biased against the provincial and those from low- and middle-income countries; Many journals take months and even years to publish and the process wastes researchers' time.
 As for the cost, the Research Information Network estimated the global cost of peer review at £1.9 billion in 2008."

 Brezis and Birukou have further argued that that the process is weakened by the fact that reviewers are not investing the same amount of time to analyze the projects.
 This heterogeneity among referees, the two argue, will lead to seriously affect the whole peer review process, and will lead to main arbitrariness in the results of the process.

+A 2024 review focused on economics identified several recurring concerns in the field's peer-review process, including referee overreach, strategic refereeing and conflicts of interest, prestige bias, and noisy review outcomes.

 In addition, Australia's Innovative Research Universities group (a coalition of seven comprehensive universities committed to inclusive excellence in teaching, learning and research in Australia) has found that "peer review disadvantages researchers in their early careers, when they rely on competitive grants to cover their salaries, and when unsuccessful funding applications often mark the end of a research idea".